nojimage/holiday-jp-php/README.md

 $holidayJp = new HolidayJp();

-// Get list of holidays in 2024
+// Get a list of holidays in 2024
 $holidays = $holidayJp->getHolidays(2024);

 // Get a list of holidays for the specified period
 $holidays = $holidayJp->getHolidays(new DateTime('2024-01-01'), new DateTime('2024-12-31'));

-// Determine if it is a holiday
+// Check if a date is a holiday
 $holidayJp->isHoliday('2024-01-01'); // true
 $holidayJp->isHoliday('2024-01-02'); // false
 ```